alainpham/archetypes/camel-archetype-spring-boot-fuse-7-bom/ReadMe.md

-# Red Hat JBoss Fuse 6.3.0 Camel Spring DSL Archetype
+# Red Hat JBoss Fuse 7 Camel Spring Boot DSL Archetype

-This is a Red Hat JBoss Fuse 6.3.0 Camel Spring DSL Archetype that uses the parent BOM to handle dependency versions.
+This is a Red Hat JBoss Fuse 7 Camel Spring DSL Archetype that uses the parent BOM to handle dependency versions.
 It allows to generate an OSGI bundle that can be deployed on the Fuse Karaf Server.

 To install the archetype run